AranNomante/ffmpeg_vp8_h264_vaapi/README.md

  <h3>This repository is about transcoding performance and chromium video decoder performance improvements</h3>

- <b>h264 scripts are configured properly but vp-8 scripts aren't, be advised.</b>
+ <b>All scripts are configured properly.
+Hardware accelerated script has not been tested</b>

  <h1>Required Stuff</h1>